MIAOAI-Subnet/MIAOAI_SUBNET/README.md

 # Notice
 The model always stays on your machine and is yours!
-The data provided by our community friends and the benefits and efficiency brought by running in the subnet will better help us train the dog model
+The data provided by our community friends and the benefits and efficiency brought by running in the subnet will better help us train the cat model